Florida state flag

 Not to be outdone is the Everglades and its wildlife.
 The Everglades National Park is home to many exotic wildlife like manatees, flamingos, the American alligator, the great blue heron, the American crocodile, panther, 350 species of birds, and exotic orchids.
 Visitors can tour the wilderness by helicopter, kayaks, or boats.
 More Florida Flag questions are .

-When you plan to visit “The Sunshine State” it’s good to know not just the best places to visit, but also the crazy laws that are being implemented in the area:
+When you plan to visit “The Sunshine State” it’s good to know not just the best places to visit, but also the unique laws that are implemented in the area:

 - All public building doors open outwards.